-Actually, it was recently shown that small differences in the synthesis procedure of this compound can result in samples of $\mathrm{EuCd_2As_2}$ with FM order and moments lying in the ab plane $^{33-35}$ .
-Whereas this explicitly demonstrates that a FM state in $\mathrm{EuCd_2As_2}$ is very close (in some compositional space) to the AFM one, and suggests a high degree of tunability of the magnetic properties of $\mathrm{EuCd_2As_2}$ , this also can cause severe complications in comparing published results on different crystals grown via different routes.
+Actually, it was recently shown that small differences in the synthesis procedure of this compound can result in samples of EuCd2As2 with FM order and moments lying in the ab plane [33-36].
+Whereas this explicitly demonstrates that a FM state in EuCd2As2 is very close (in some compositional space) to the AFM one, and suggests a high degree of tunability of the magnetic properties of EuCd2As2, this also can cause severe complications in comparing published results on different crystals grown via different routes.

-Here, we report the effect of hydrostatic pressure, p, up to 2.5 GPa on the magnetic properties of AFM EuCd2As2 by presenting specific heat, transport and $\mu$ SR measurements, combined with DFT calculations of total energies of different magnetic configurations up to 25 GPa.
-Our experiments unambiguously identify a transition to an order with a pronounced FM component, which we refer to as FM order hereafter, at $p_c \approx 2 \,\mathrm{GPa}$ .
+Here, we report the effect of hydrostatic pressure p up to 2.5 GPa on the magnetic properties of AFM EuCd2As2 by presenting specific heat, transport, and $\mu$ SR measurements, combined with DFT calculations of total energies of different magnetic configurations up to 25 GPa.
+Our experiments unambiguously identify a transition to an order with a pronounced FM component, which we refer to as FM order hereafter, at $p_c \approx 2$ GPa.
 This FM order is likely characterized by an in-plane orientation of the magnetic moments, as supported by our DFT calculations.
-Further, our calculations predict a change of the moment orientation at $\approx 23$ GPa to an out-of-plane configuration, which is the required ground state for realizing a single pair of Weyl nodes in this material.
+Further, our calculations predict a change of the moment orientation at $\approx$ 23 GPa to an out-of-plane configuration, which is the required ground state for realizing a single pair of Weyl nodes in this material.
 Our results therefore clearly identify pressure as an experimental tuning parameter that allows for studies of the correlation of the topological properties of EuCd2As2 with a change of its magnetic ground state in a single sample.

 The paper is organized as follows.
 Section II summarizes the experimental settings and theoretical methods used in this work.
-In Section III, we discuss our results, starting with a discussion of experimental phase diagram (Sec.
-III A, followed by a presentation of our $\mu$ SR data (Sec.
+In Sec.
+III, we discuss our results, starting with a discussion of experimental phase diagram (Sec.
+III A), followed by a presentation of our $\mu$ SR data (Sec.
 III B) and anisotropic magnetoresistance data (Sec.
-III C) and concluded by a discussion of our results from DFT calculations (Sec.
+III C), and conclude with a discussion of our results from DFT calculations (Sec.
 III D).
-Finally in Section IV, we present our conclusions and an outlook.
+Finally, in Sec.
+IV, we present our conclusions and an outlook.